yreddys/Basic--Programs--Java/README.md

 //  Java program to find the first and last index of a given integer in an array?
 //  Program to  find the common values between two lists using Java 8 streams ?
+// Valid Parenthesis problem in java
+// Array Rotation In java
 // Can you  write a program that counts the number of zeros in an array?
 Input : {0, 2, 0, 4, 0, 6, 0}
 Output: 4
 ```